-You might have more luck finding a four leaf clover.
-Just make sure to establish realistic expectations.
-Understand that the 203k Loan has limits.
+Understand that the 203k loan has limits.
 Your renovation project might not fit within the program limits.
-Test your scenario by running it through the 203k Mortgage Calculator early so that you don’t waste time or money on a project that won’t work.
+Test your scenario by running it through the 203k Mortgage Calculator early so that you don't waste time or money on a project that won't work.

 Questions?
 Talk to one of our 203k experts.

-Schedule a call with me and let's talk about your fixer-upper.
+Schedule a call with me, and let's talk about your project.

 Want to know even more about the 203k Rehab Loan and FNMA HomeStyle Renovation Mortgages?
 Download our Complete Guide to FHA 203k Rehab Mortgages.